 Next day, we headed straight to the park after having the breakfast.
-I took photographs of the two boards at the enterance of the Keoladeo National Park, where the details of the timing of the park, guide rates and enterance fee are given.
-Takes the hassel out of writing about it.
-The rates become more readable if you click on the photographs to view them at the full size.
-The enterance fee for Indian nationals is Rupees 25 and for foreign nationals Rupees 200.
+I took photographs of the two boards at the entrance of the Keoladeo National Park, where the details of the timing of the park, guide rates and entrance fee are given.
+Takes the hassle out of writing about it. he entrance fee for Indian nationals is Rupees 25 and for foreign nationals Rupees 200.
 Anyway, as I said before click on the photographs to see the entire boards more clearly.

 We walked up to a barrier after which motorized vehciles are not allowed.
-At this point we found an area where a boat was parked and H decided we would go on a boat ride.
+At this point we found an area where a boat was parked and we decided to go on a boat ride.
 It was an excellent decision.
-Prior to visiting the Baharatpur park, all my experience of bird watching was on treks where an enthusiast would point at sometihng high up which was hardly visible.
+Prior to visiting the Baharatpur park, all my experience of bird watching was on treks where an enthusiast would point at something high up which was hardly visible.
 But this year in Bharatpur there is ample water and it was a very in your face kind of experience.
-H and I can appriciate birds only in this way, I guess.
+H and I can appreciate birds only in this way, I guess.

-I managed to capture these three painted storks from our boat ride.
-In the picture below are their babies high up in the tress.
+I managed to capture these painted storks from our boat ride.
 They make an enormous amount of noise.
-There must have been more than a thousand painted storkes in the park, it was easy to photograph them.
-Though I sincerely wish I had something better than my lousy Nikon Coolpix 3200 with just a 3X optical zoom.
-Not at all good for wildlife photography.
+There must have been more than a thousand painted storks in the park, it was easy to photograph them.

 The second python was sunbathing near the canteen next to the Keoladeo (Shiva) Temple and was surrounded by a host of people.
 It was even easier to click the second python.